Universite-Gustave-Eiffel/Tempus/doc/Installation.md

 Compilation
 -----------

-n the root directory, create a build directory and enter it.
+In the root directory, create a build directory and enter it.
 Then use a CMake configuration interface (ccmake for instance or cmake-gui on Windows)

 ```
 ccmake ..